 There is also another prevalent form of malware that is capable of intercepting internet banking sessions that collects login credentials and credit card information.

 “It’ll actually re-write your internet banking page so that it will collect your username and password, and sometimes it may inject new fields to collect your credit card number,” he warned.

 More than just emails

-However, the potential to come to digital grief over Christmas didn’t stop at emails.
-Animated e-cards and even free mobile phone games could also comprise consumers, Ty warned.
+However, the potential for digital grief over Christmas doesn’t stop at emails.
+Animated e-cards and even free mobile phone games can also comprise consumers’ information security.